UnaverageAustralian/arrowlang/syntax.md

 Here is an example using the `io` module:
 ```
  import io

+ $main ( -> u8 )
     71 io::printc // Prints the character G to the io buffer
     io::flush     // Flushes the io buffer
+ $
 ```

 ## Types